InfyniteHeap/GCL/README.md

 >This project is under development.

-**Note: This program is provided "as-is" so there are no guarantees that this source code obeys standards and compliance.**
+**Note: This program is provided "as-is" so there are no guarantees that this source code follows standards and compliance.**

 The process of developing GCL: